bpark1223/Setting-up-a-Home-Lab/README.md

 </h> Setting up a Home Lab </h>
 <p>Setting up a home lab is a fundamental step in practicing and improving cybersecurity skills.
-In this project, I will create a virtual network with multiple machines which I will use to run an nmap scan and analyze network traffic using Wireshark.</p>
+In this project, I will create a virtual network with multiple machines which I will use to run an nmap scan and display network traffic using Wireshark.</p>
 <h2>Utilities Used</h2>
 </p>- Ubuntu </p>
 </p>- Kali Linux </p>